APL (programming language): Development into a computer programming language

 As early as 1962, the first attempt to use the notation to describe a complete computer system happened after Falkoff discussed with William C. Carter his work to standardize the instruction set for the machines that later became the IBM System/360 family.

 In 1963, Herbert Hellerman, working at the IBM Systems Research Institute, implemented a part of the notation on an IBM 1620 computer, and it was used by students in a special high school course on calculating transcendental functions by series summation.
 Students tested their code in Hellerman's lab.
 This implementation of a part of the notation was called Personalized Array Translator (PAT).

 In 1963, Falkoff, Iverson, and Edward H. Sussenguth Jr., all working at IBM, used the notation for a formal description of the IBM System/360 series machine architecture and functionality, which resulted in a paper published in IBM Systems Journal in 1964.
 After this was published, the team turned their attention to an implementation of the notation on a computer system.
 One of the motivations for this focus of implementation was the interest of John L. Lawrence who had new duties with Science Research Associates, an educational company bought by IBM in 1964.
 Lawrence asked Iverson and his group to help use the language as a tool to develop and use computers in education.

 After Lawrence M. Breed and Philip S. Abrams of Stanford University joined the team at IBM Research, they continued their prior work on an implementation programmed in FORTRAN IV for a part of the notation which had been done for the IBM 7090 computer running on the IBSYS operating system.
 This work was finished in late 1965 and later named IVSYS (for Iverson system).
-The basis of this implementation was described in detail by Abrams in a Stanford University Technical Report, "An Interpreter for Iverson Notation" in 1966, the academic aspect of this was formally supervised by Niklaus Wirth.
-Like Hellerman's PAT system earlier, this implementation did not include the APL character set but used special English reserved words for functions and operators.
+The basis of this implementation was described in detail by Abrams in a Stanford University Technical Report, "An Interpreter for Iverson Notation" in 1966.
+The academic aspect of this was formally supervised by Niklaus Wirth.
+Like Hellerman's PAT system earlier, this implementation omitted the APL character set, but used special English reserved words for functions and operators.
 The system was later adapted for a time-sharing system and, by November 1966, it had been reprogrammed for the IBM System/360 Model 50 computer running in a time-sharing mode and was used internally at IBM.